uyechi23/CS427-IoTLibraries/README.md

 Once the files are cloned, you can open the Arduino IDE and go to File > Open... and navigate to the cloned directory.

+## **Supplementary Documents**
+Additional files can be viewed in the _schematics and _breadboards folder.
+These folders include the schematic drawings for each example project, as well as how the breadboard will look like with the completed circuit.
+Please use these images as a reference when constructing the circuits.

 ## **Library Descriptions**

 ### **basic_led**